itnifl/CuratedFlexiQuizCollection/readme.md

 TDT4120 - “Algorithms and Data Structures” is a 7.5‑ECTS intermediate course at NTNU that runs every autumn and equips students to design, analyse and implement efficient algorithms.
 Lectures and compulsory exercises take you from asymptotic efficiency analysis and divide‑and‑conquer recursion through classic ordering, searching, sorting and hashing techniques, on to dynamic‑programming and greedy paradigms, advanced graph structures, shortest‑path, matching, spanning‑tree and maximum‑flow algorithms, and the fundamentals of complexity theory.
 By the end, you’re expected to recognise a broad repertoire of established algorithms, evaluate their time‑ and space‑costs, and craft new solutions when none exist—competence that underpins later AI, cyber‑security and systems courses.
 Instruction is Norwegian‑language, the set text is Introduction to Algorithms (CLRS 4ᵗʰ ed.), and assessment is a four‑hour written school exam.

 ### > Algorithms and Data Structures – Part 1
 ---
-*Covers topics from Lecture 1 (problem modeling and complexity), Lecture 2 (loop invariants and sorting), Lecture 3 (divide and conquer), Lecture 10 (shortest paths), and Lecture 13 (NP-completeness).*
+*Covers topics from [Lecture 1 – Problems and Algorithms](https://github.com/henrhoi/Algdat-TDT4120?tab=readme-ov-file#of1), [Lecture 2 – Data Structures](https://github.com/henrhoi/Algdat-TDT4120?tab=readme-ov-file#of2), [Lecture 3 – Divide and Conquer](https://github.com/henrhoi/Algdat-TDT4120?tab=readme-ov-file#of3), [Lecture 10 – Single-Source Shortest Path](https://github.com/henrhoi/Algdat-TDT4120?tab=readme-ov-file#of10), and [Lecture 13 – NP-Completeness](https://github.com/henrhoi/Algdat-TDT4120?tab=readme-ov-file#of13).*

 Quiz: [Algorithms and Data Structures – Part 1](https://www.flexiquiz.com/SC/N/Algdat1)